astronomer/airflow-guides/guides/dynamic-tasks.md

 ## Mapping over the result of another operator

-It is possible to use the input of an upstream operator as the input over which a downstream task is being mapped over.
+It is possible to use the output of an upstream operator as the input over which a downstream task is being mapped over.
 A possible use case is shown below in the ETL example.

-In this section we are going to show how to pass mapping information to a downstream task if:
+In this section we will show how to pass mapping information to a downstream task for the following cases:

 - Both tasks are defined using the TaskFlowAPI.
-- The upstream task is defined using the TaskFlowAPI and the downstream task is using a classical operator.
+- The upstream task is defined using the TaskFlowAPI and the downstream task is using a traditional operator.
-- The upstream task is using a classical operator and the downstream task is defined using the TaskFlowAPI.
+- The upstream task is defined using a traditional operator and the downstream task is defined using the TaskFlowAPI.
-- Both tasks are defined using classical operators.
+- Both tasks are defined using traditional operators.

-If both tasks are defined using the TaskFlowAPI the call of the upstream task can be provided to the keyword parameter that is being expanded over.
+If both tasks are defined using the TaskFlowAPI, you can provide the call of the upstream task to the keyword parameter that is being expanded over.

 ```Python
 @task